Struggling to prevent melting American buttercream in hot weather?

 Add 2 Tbsp cornstarch to every 3 cups of icing to help absorb moisture.
 This stiffens your buttercream a little more.

-I got this tip from Craftsy, I haven’t tried it yet myself, but have seen it suggested in cake decorating groups several times.
-Craftsy is a great resource for baking and cake decorating.
+I got this tip from Blueprint (formerly Craftsy), I haven’t tried it yet myself, but have seen it suggested in cake decorating groups several times.
+Blueprint is a great resource for baking and cake decorating.
 They have free and paid baking and cake decorating tutorials.
 You can also order materials from them.

 NOT NECESSARILY OBVIOUS SOLUTIONS